ID fraud more sophisticated than ever

 To start with, technology that is initially sophisticated and exclusive can become mainstream within a matter of a few years.

-ID document forgery is therefore continually evolving; public authorities currently face threats that include grinding to access the core of a document, and adding laser engraved personalization.
+ID document forgery is therefore continually evolving; public authorities currently face threats that include simulating optical variable devices (OVD), grinding to access the core of a document, falsification by overprint, high quality “intaglio printing” look-alike in fake passports or adding laser engraved personalization to name a few.

 Episode 1: Tampering and transparent elements